Area Head: Rob Duarte

 The Interactive focus centers on web-based, and responsive artworks which cross into other media areas like sculpture and animation, to give students a hybridized focus.
 Faculty expertise in interface design, kinetics, physical computing, and programming are available through a wide range of courses.
-Up-to-date computing facilities and 24-hour access to our advanced projects lab help students maintain focus leading to educational goals in game design, contemporary art, exhibition design, interface design, and experience design.
+Up-to-date computing facilities and 24-hour access to our advanced projects lab help students maintain focus leading to educational goals in contemporary art, exhibition design, interface design, and experience design.

 The Time-Based sequence focuses on time-based screen arts, and visual storytelling in both narrative and experimental modes.
 Integration into architectural and sculptural projection is encouraged.
 Students are motivated to develop their own unique skill sets among 3D and 2D animation, video art, motion graphics, stop-motion, and experimental processes.

 The Digital Fabrication focus emphasizes the use of 3D modeling, CNC (computer numerical control) and rapid prototyping to develop and realize sculptural forms, both digitally and physically.